ERF: Energy Research and Forecasting Model: Introduction

 \section{Introduction}

-Computational modeling plays a major role in improving our fundamental understanding of atmospheric flow physics, with practical application to weather forecasting, insight into extreme weather events, and renewable energy research.
+Computational modeling plays a major role in improving our fundamental understanding of atmospheric flow physics, with practical application to weather forecasting and insight into extreme weather events.
 The wide range of spatiotemporal scales present in such systems, from global to mesoscale to microscale, makes accurate modeling of atmospheric flows challenging.